apache/apex-core/dimension_computation_store.md

 ```

-### Configuration for sample predefined use cases
+### Configuration for Sample Predefined Use Cases
-Following configuration can be used for a predefined usecase of Advertiser publisher application.
+The following configuration can be used for the predefined use case of an advertiser publisher application.

 #### Dimensions Schema Configuration
 ```json